 Capital Defense Workshop

 For more than 20 years, the VBA Criminal Law Section has organized this fall conference.
 Attendance at the entire workshop satisfies statutory requirements of attorneys who represent people charged with capital murder or sentenced to death.
-Keep up with the event page for details about the November 2014 workshop.
+Watch the VBA calendar for details about the 2015 workshop.

 Since 1985, the VBA has organized first-of-the-season debates featuring candidates for statewide office.
 The debates, spotlighting primarily the races for governor and U.S. Senate, generally occur at the VBA Summer Meeting in the Allegheny Mountains.
-They are open to the public and news media.
+They are open to the public and news media at no charge.

 Three committees of VBA members review submissions of judicial hopefuls and recommend qualified candidates for federal and appellate judgeships.